RandomCatGit/unlike/README.md

 	document.getElementsByClassName('groupsLeaveButton')[0].click();
 }, 1500); // timeout between confirmation dialog popup</pre>

-The page gets refreshed everytime you leave a group so you need to press up and enter after the page is refreshed to execute the last snippet executed.
+The page gets refreshed every time you leave a group so you need to press up and enter after the page is refreshed to execute the last snippet executed.
 I automated that process as well in Java.
 This cannot be run in browser console and requires a Java Environment/JVM to run.
 If you're a developer, you know what to do.
 I leave the code below:

 <pre>/**
  * A simple Robot execution in Java for pressing up and enter key with a specific timeout